 Carol’s personal goal is to get her baby weight off before her son turns 40.
 She doesn’t believe in rushing into some things like dieting, but she knew her husband for 3 weeks before they got engaged.

-Carol serves on the boards of The Ladue Education Foundation and Canines and Kids When not speaking, writing and traveling, she works out with a group of plus-sized runners called "The Chaffing Dishes."
+Carol serves on the boards of The Ladue Education Foundation, St. Louis Nonprofit News.
+When not speaking, writing and traveling, she works out with a group of plus-sized runners called “The Chaffing Dishes.”

 - Carol’s Schedule

 - Client List